bali voa

 How to Apply for The Visa On Arrival in Bali

-Bali is a very popular tourist destination, with a staggering 2.1million travellers entering the tiny island in 2022 alone!
-With its pristine beaches, lush rice terraces, vibrant culture and incredible food, it’s easy to see why.
-I’ve been lucky enough to visit Bali three times, so wanted to pass on some information on the visa on arrival process.
+With its pristine beaches, lush rice terraces, vibrant culture and incredible food, it’s easy to see why Bali is such a popular destination.
+I’ve been lucky enough to visit Bali a handful of times, so I wanted to pass on some information on the visa on arrival process.

-A visa on arrival is just a visa you need to enter a country, but one that doesn’t require you to apply ahead of time.
-They are typically available for those travelling for short-term visits.
-For Bali, the VOA is obtained at the Ngurah Rali International Airport, also known as Denpasar International Airport.
+The Visa on Arrival (VOA) is just a visa you need to enter the country, but one that doesn’t require you to apply ahead of time.
+These can be obtained at airports and any other major points of entry into Indonesia.
+For Bali, the VOA is typically obtained at the Ngurah Rali International Airport, also known as Denpasar International Airport.

-How Much is Visa on Arrival in Bali?
+How Much Does the Visa on Arrival Cost?

-The Visa on Arrival in Bali currently costs $35 USD for the 30 day, single-entry visa.
+The Visa on Arrival in Bali currently costs 500,000IDR for the 30 day, single-entry visa.
 It’s recommended to pay in cash.
-Any change owed to you will be in Indonesian Rupiah.
+Any change owed to you will be given in Indonesian Rupiah.

 The 30 day visa extension will cost you $35 USD / 500,000 IDR – plus additional fees for biometrics.